National Chemical Technician Award

 Winners receive $1,000 and a plaque.
 The award is presented at a reception at the ACS Spring national meeting.
 Travel expenses for the winner.

 Nominees must be currently employed as a chemical technician, process operator, laboratory analyst or other applied chemical technology professional and have been employed in the field for a minimum of five years.
 Nominees do not need to be an ACS member.
 Members of the Executive Board or Advocacy & Public Relations Subcommittee of the ACS Committee on Technician Affairs are not eligible.

 Nominations are judged primarily on technical achievement (60%).
 Other criteria that are considered include leadership, mentoring, communications/publications, awards, community activities, and contributions to quality, safety, and other initiatives.

-Nomination packets must contain at least a completed nomination form electronically!
+Nomination packets must contain at least a completedand one letter of recommendation.
 (If the candidate has been nominated within the past three years, the should be used.)
-Other materials may be included.and one letter of recommendation.
-You may also fill out your
+Other materials may be included.

 The entire nomination packet must not exceed six single-sided pages (10 point font) in length.
 For more advice on completing the nomination, please see “Tips for Submitting an Effective NCTA Nomination” below.